frankyeh/Brain-Data/hcp_template.md

 # Human Population-Averaged Diffusion MRI Template

-The population averaged templates are averaged from a group of subjects.
+The population-averaged templates are averaged from a group of subjects.
 The voxel-wise metrics are stored in NIFTI files, whereas the ready-to-track data are stored in FIB files, which can be opened in DSI Studio to perform fiber tracking.

 # HCP-1065 Young Adult Templates